 Department of Health

 - District of Columbia

-- Nurses holding a multistate license in their home state may now utilize that license to practice in Guam.
+Nurses holding a multistate license in other NLC states may now utilize that license to practice in Guam.

-- Nurses residing in Guam will not be able to apply for a multistate license until 2022.
+- Guam residents will not be able to apply for a multistate license until implementation is complete.

 - New Jersey

-- Nurses residing in New Jersey will not be able to apply for a multistate license until the 2nd half of 2021; date TBD.
+- Nurses residing in New Jersey will not be able to apply for a multistate license until implementation is complete, date TBD, tentatively scheduled for late 2021.

-- Nurses holding a multistate license in their home state may now utilize that license to practice in New Jersey.
+- Nurses holding a multistate license in other NLC states may now utilize that license to practice in New Jersey.

 - New York